usnav/usnav/README.md

 - 👯 I’m looking to collaborate on **Auth0 and Testing**

-- 🤝 I’m looking for help with **explaining complex technical concepts to non-technical stakeholders**
+- 🤝 I’m looking for help with **Explaining complex technical concepts to non-technical stakeholders**

 - 👨‍💻 All of my projects are available at [gibhub.com/usnav](gibhub.com/usnav)